q3it/card/README.md

 # Card

-Responsive, dark-mode ready Jekyll theme designed for use as a personal website and portfolio.
+Responsive, dark-mode ready Jekyll theme designed for use as a personal website.

 ## Features
 - Responsive.
-- Respects Dark Mode preference set by the user.
+- Dark Mode preference.
-- Projects Page to showcase your work/side projects.
+- Page for presentations.
-- Easily link to your profiles on ResearchGate and ORCID.

 ## Documentation